60dimension/IELTS-Vocabularies/Vocabulary03.md

 Numerous marriages now end in divorce.

-The overall ambiance of the room is cozy.
+The overall ambience of the room is cosy.

 "Stop fussing," he snapped.